Aphrontos/Contrast-Ratio/README.md

 The C implementation is takes ~3 days to find the pair on an AMD Ryzen 7 4700U with Radeon Graphics CPU.
 Even with parallelization.

-The C++ implementation takes ~1 seconds to find the pair on the same CPU with no parallelization.
+The C++ implementation takes ~1 second to find the pair on the same CPU with no parallelization.